 Perhaps the most frequent use of this trope was in the cartoon segments of the The Super Mario Bros.
 Super Show.
 After Bowser's latest plot is foiled, he would often have an exit (usually a "warp zone potion") that would allow him to duck out just before the heroes can fully defeat him.
-Except for one episode, this was done every time without fail (though to tell the truth, the reason for this was simply because the good guys never thought of simply running after him).
+Except for one episode, this was done every time without fail.

 Spoofed by The Simpsons episode about spinoffs, where Chief Wiggum and Principal Skinner fight criminals.
 Said criminal jumps into the water, and Skinner comments on how he's very slowly getting away (he's a Fat Bastard type who can barely swim), and they could probably catch him.
 Wiggum replies that he's certain they'll face him again, each and every week.